Campbell v MGN Ltd: Facts

 The British model Naomi Campbell was photographed leaving a rehabilitation clinic after public denials that she was a recovering drug addict.
-The photographs were published in the Daily Mirror, a publication owned by MGN.
+The photographs were published in the Daily Mirror, a publication owned by Mirror Group Newspapers Ltd (MGN).

-Campbell sought damages under the English law through her lawyers Schillings, which engaged Richard Spearman QC and instigated a claim for breach of confidence by engaging Article 8 of the Human Rights Act.
-That would require the court to comply with the European Convention on Human Rights (ECHR).
+Campbell sought damages under the English law through her lawyers Schillings, which engaged Richard Spearman QC and instigated a claim for breach of confidence by engaging Article 8 of the Human Rights Act, which would require the court to comply with the European Convention on Human Rights (ECHR).
 The claim sought a ruling that the English tort action for breach of confidence, subject to the ECHR provisions upholding the right to private and family life, would require the court to recognise the private nature of the published information and to hold that there was a breach of her privacy.

 Rather than challenge the disclosure of the fact she had been a drug addict, Campbell challenged the disclosure of information about the location of her Narcotics Anonymous meetings and the pictures that were used.
 The photographs, they argued, formed part of that information, would be a deterrent to her seeking further medical treatment and others would be discouraged from entering in to medical treatment at the clinic if they knew that their image might appear in the press.

 Judgment

 First instance

-In the High Court, MGN was found liable and Campbell was awarded £2,500 in damages, plus £1,500 in aggravated damages.
+In the High Court, MGN was found liable and Campbell was awarded £3,500 damages, additionally ordering MGN to pay Campbell's £750,000 in legal fees.
 MGN appealed.

 Court of Appeal

-The Court of Appeal found that MGN was not liable and that the photographs could be published as they were peripheral to the published story and served only to show her in a better light.
-It was within journalists' margin of appreciation to decide whether such "peripheral" information should be included.
+In October 2002, the Court of Appeal found that MGN was not liable and that the story and the photographs could be published as the information was in the public interest as they demonstrated "that Ms Campbell had been deceiving the public when she said that she did not take drugs".
+In ruling that the photographs "were a legitimate, if not an essential," part of the reporting, the court found that it was within journalists' margin of appreciation to decide whether such "peripheral" information should be included.
+The court also ordered Campbell to pay MGN's legal fees, estimated at around £350,000.

 Campbell appealed on the basis, inter alia, that the aforementioned breach of confidence had occurred and was subject to human rights principles of privacy.